webqit/webflo/README.md

 }
 ```

 Something interesting happens when `next()` is called without a destination step function ahead: Webflo takes the default action!
-For workflows in the `/server` directory, the *default action* is to go match a static file in a files directory named `public`.
+For workflows in **the `/server` directory**, the *default action* is to go match a static file in a files directory named `public`.

 So, above, should our handler receive static file requests like `http://localhost:3000/logo.png`, the expression `return next()` would get Webflo to match and return a logo at `public/logo.png`, if any.
 A `404` response otherwise.